Your best recruiter just sourced 50 candidates in 4 hours. It used to take her 2 days.

 Outreach (personalized in 2 hours): Your recruiter has 20 warm prospects.
 She sends personalized messages because AI already did the work of finding them.
 No mass email.
 No generic outreach.
 Just 20 thoughtful intros.

 Follow-ups (automated): Candidate doesn't respond in 2 days?
 AI sends reminder.
 Another 5 days?
 AI sends different angle.
 Candidate finally responds?
 AI flags for your recruiter, who takes over the conversation.
-According to Gartner, only 26% of job applicants trust AI will fairly evaluate them—which is why human interactions matter.
+According to Gartner, only 26% of job applicants trust AI will fairly evaluate them — which is why human interactions still close the deal.

 Result: One recruiter + AI = 8 sourcing cycles per day.
 Before AI, same recruiter = 2 cycles per day.
 4x faster.
 Same quality.
 Your team stays, your hiring speed doubles.